aaroncunliffe/slither.io/README.md

 An attempt at networking capabilities has been made using ENET however this doesn't work currently.
 Server source does not currently work

 This repo only contains the source code.
 A project needs to be set up with the dependancies.
-SDL2 with image, true type font and ENET.
+SDL2 with image and true type font.